fluent/fluentd-docs-gitbook/configuration/config-file-yaml.md

 ```

 ### Parse setting

-You can use `parse:` to set up parse.
+You can use `parse:` to set up the parser for the input plugin.

 Example: in_tail plugin

 ```yaml
 config:
   - source: